Detroit, we’re coming in hot with the wellness tips for summer.

 Entrepreneurs Jamie Judson of City Bark Detroit and Ilse Devereux of The Devereux talk dogs and makeup, clearly summer’s two most relevant topics.
 Because your face and who doesn’t love animals?!
 Also, it’s Leo season, so we’re embracing our sexy.
 And lions.

-Check out Part 1 of these series for the extra goodness with Samantha Schmuck of Revived Living—teaser: get outside, drink ALL the water.
+Check out the extra goodness with Samantha Schmuck of Revived Living—teaser: get outside, drink ALL the water.

 Meet Jamie Judson of City Bark Detroit